ImAwsumm/dotfiles/README.md

 ## Install

 In order to install the dotfiles you will need to run a C script.
+A new tui install script was recently added but it isn't ready yet.

 >  **Warning** Be careful running scripts found on the internet!